pet00184/flarepred/RealTime/README.md

   - `flare_conditions.py`: determines the flare trigger and flare end conditions utilized in the real-time code.
 These are separate so that they are easily changeable.
 If/once we choose to add in another cancellation condition, it would also go in this file.

 **Files Saved after Run:**
-All saved data files are in the ObservationSummary folder.
-Files are written over for each run if they are named the same.
-Names may be changed in the "main" function in `realtime_flare_trigger.py`.
+All saved data files are in the SessionSummaries folder.
+A new folder (with its name specified in `run_realtime_algorithm.py`) is created for each run.
+Within that folder, the following are saved.
   - `GOES_XRSA.csv` and `GOES_XRSB.csv`: Aggregated data saved from the entire run, in the same format as realtime data downloaded form NOAA.
-  - `historical_summary.csv`: File containing timestamps for each trigger/event.
+  - `timetag_summary.csv`: File containing timestamps for each trigger/event.
 These timestamps may be used to know how many triggers ended in launch, save plots of "launches", analyze GOES class of launched flares, etc.
+  - `TextSummary.txt`: Saves a summary of how many launches, cancelled triggers and held launches occured during the run.
+Also shares basic statistics on each launch.
+  - `Launches` folder contains a plot of each launched flare, including the GOES flux and marked times for the FOXSI and HiC observation windows.